 1 tablespoon confectioners sugar

-Flour for dusting pastry board +
+flour for dusting pastry board

 Make apple compote: In a medium saucepan, combine the water and1/4 cup sugar.
 Peel, core and roughly chop 3 apples.
 Add apples to water and sugar, then cook over medium heat for about 10 minutes, until apples are soft.
 Add a little more water as necessary during cooking to prevent sticking.
-Remove from heat and add vanilla.
+Remove saucepan from heat and add vanilla.
 Puree using an immersion blender or food processor.
 Set aside to cool.
 (Compote can be prepared 2 days ahead and kept refrigerated.)

-Peel and core 4 apples.
+Peel and core remaining 4 apples.
 Using a mandolin or sharp knife, slice apples crosswise as thinly as possible, producing thin rings.